quil-lang/qvm/README.md

 permits a simplified interface using the command-line switches (see output of `qvm --help`), while the latter allows many remote connections to a single in-memory QVM.

+The application is released under the [GNU Affero General Public License v3.0](app/LICENSE.txt).

 ### Usage